jpaulogg/vim-tangram/README.md

 ## Features

-- snippets by file type (easy to access when editing another file type)
+- snippets by file type
+- easy to access when editing another file type (just type subdirectory before)
+- completion function that works similar to file completion (will set `completefunc` option)
 - accepts placeholders with vim expression
 - replaces all occurrences of selected placeholder at once
 - handles nested placeholders well
 - easy to jump through placeholders
-- very light, only ~143 lines of code.
+- very light, only ~85 lines of code.

 ## Installation